 Internal Revenue Code Section 125, which governs Hood College's Cafeteria Plan, requires that employees make benefit elections before the beginning of the plan year for which those elections will apply.
 Participants only may change their elections during the plan year in accordance with the Hood College Cafeteria Plan and Internal Revenue Code Section 125.
 For example, if, during the plan year, an employee marries or becomes a parent through the birth or adoption of a child, the individual is eligible change his or her elections under the health care plan but only if such change is consistent with the marriage or becoming a parent.
-To make this change, the employee must complete both the Status Change Form available in the Department of Human and the Health Insurance Enrollment Form available in the Benefits section of the Hood College Human Resources webpage and submit them to the Department of Human Resources for processing within 30 days of the event permitting the change.
+To make this change, the employee must complete both the Status Change Form available in the Department of Human and the online Life Event process in the Employee Portal and submit them to the Department of Human Resources for processing within 30 days of the event permitting the change.